Over 20,000 wetsuits & accessories in stock today!

 Oceans are beautiful to experience and wonderful to explore, but if we’re not careful, we could end up losing the purity of this natural resource to pollution and human negligence.
 Promoting sustainability is important to do now so that we can still enjoy our oceans for years to come.

-Lauren (LoLo) has been turning words into blog posts for Wetsuit Wearhouse since 2014.
+Lauren has been turning words into blog posts for Wetsuit Wearhouse since 2014.
 She learned to surf for the first time ever in Costa Rica but she gravitates more towards SUP.
-When she's not scouring the web for travel deals, you can find her either hiking, running, gardening, tending to her animals, or reading a good book outside on a beautiful day.
+You can almost always find her doing something outdoors or in her hammock swing reading a good book.

 Latest Posts by Lauren Collison (see all)